National Cancer Institute

 Management of Pediatric Depression

-Treatment regimens implemented in childhood depression reflect theoretical models, etiology, and manifestations of the disorder.
+Treatment regimens implemented for childhood depression reflect theoretical models, etiology, and manifestations of the disorder.
 Individual and group psychotherapy are commonly utilized as the primary treatment modality and are directed at helping the child to master his or her difficulties and to enable the child to develop in an optimal manner.
 Play therapy may be used as a means of exploring a younger child’s view of himself or herself, the disease, and its treatment.
 The child needs to be helped from the beginning to explore and understand, at a level appropriate for his or her developmental age, the diagnosis of cancer and the treatments involved.

 The combined use of tricyclic antidepressants and neuroleptics in the management of three children with severe symptoms of depression and anxiety has been reported.
 The children studied were in the terminal phases of their disease and were treated with a combination of low-dose amitriptyline and haloperidol.
 Levels of anxiety and depression were decreased, and this intervention allowed the patients and their families to deal with issues involved in death and dying.